RickofManc/fresh-casts/README.md

 Podcast listenership continues to increase with over 2 million shows to choose from, and by nature humans are social, we like to converse.
 There's an opportunity to help people share podcasts, making it easier to discuss and find shows that may have slipped under their radar.

 ### Objective

 By summer 2022, I will develop and deploy a website that promote the sharing and discussion of podcasts they are enjoying.
-All users will be able to listen to shared podcasts.
-Users who create a profile will be able to comment and like shared shows, as well as posting their own favourites.The site will meet WCAG 2.1 AA standards, and will be thoroughly tested to ensure all user groups can access and enjoy content.
+All visitors will be able to listen to shared podcasts.
+Users who create a Fresh Casters profile will be able to comment and like shared shows, as well as posting their own favourites.The site will meet WCAG 2.1 AA standards, and will be thoroughly tested to ensure all user groups can access and enjoy content.

 ### Design Thinking

 Following a Design Thinking process, I've identified four key personas to empathize with and define their requirements.

 <details><summary><b>User Personas</b></summary>
   <img src="readme-images/user-personas.png" alt="User Personas; Listener, Commenter, Blogger, Podcaster"/>
 </details><br />

+This phase led to User Stories being drafted complete with Acceptance Criteria and initial Tasks for the development phase.
+User Stories have been added to GitHub [here](https://github.com/users/RickofManc/projects/4) and are being tracked through to completion.

 #### Primary strategic aims for the website